Illarion-eV/Illarion-Lua/source/includes/_introduction.md

 client (the item might be created in your bag).

 Since `print` does not exist here (where would we print output anyway), you need to use another means of producing output.
-You can either use `debug("some output text")` to send output to the server log, or use `user:inform("some output text")` to send output to your client.
+You can either use `log("some output text")` to send output to the server log, use `debug("some output text")` to send output to the server log with a call stack, or use `user:inform("some output text")` to send output to your client.

 If you struggle or are not sure about something, you are always welcome to ask for help in [Discord] (https://illarion.org/community/us_chat.php).
 Developers will be notified if you use the channel Development >